 - 2020 The Covid-19 pandemic and UK theatre lockdown leads to the cancellation of his new play; records another new play Anno Domino performing opposite his wife, Heather Stoney, which is released as an audio stream.
 Anno Domino - 2021 The Girl Next Door marks the first time an Ayckbourn world premiere, directed by the playwright and in-the-round, to be recorded as a film.
 The Girl Next Door - 2022 All Lies, premieres at The Old Laundry Theatre, Bowness-on-Windermere, the first play not to premiere at the Stephen Joseph Theatre since 1987.
-All Lies; Family Album - 2023 Truth Will Out, a play announced by cancelled in 2020 due to the pandemic, receives as rehearsed reading.
-Welcome to the Family; Constant Companions - 2024 His 90th play, Show & Tell, will be premiered at the Stephen Joseph Theatre.
-Show & Tell
+All Lies; Family Album - 2023 The Ayckbourn Collection is donated to Scarborough Museums & Galleries and is featured in a year-long exhibition; Truth Will Out, a play announced but cancelled in 2020 due to the pandemic, receives a rehearsed reading.
+Welcome to the Family; Constant Companions - 2024 His 90th full-length play, Show & Tell, premieres marking his 65th anniversary as a playwright; Father of Invention, an unproduced play written in 2019 but cancelled in 2020 receives as rehearsed reading at the Stephen Joseph Theatre.
+Show & Tell - 2025 Men, Meals & Me, an unproduced play written in 2018 receives a rehearsed reading at the Stephen Joseph Theatre.